 Giuliani spoke of President Obama not loving this country like “we do”, saying this in a room with an overwhelming majority of white males.
 He said that President Obama did not grow up like “us” and you can be sure that he wasn’t just referring to the president’s childhood residences in Hawaii and Indonesia.

 Over and over Giuliani beat the moribund steed of racism.
 His lips were dripping with words that were bloated with bigotry and echoed of discrimination.
-While he did not say that he hates Barack Obama because he is black – his dog whistle was in perfect working order – and the hounds heard him.
+While he did not say that he hates Barack Obama because he is black – his dog whistle was in perfect working order – and the white hounds in the room heard him loud and clear.

 Although it is rare to see a racist burning a cross or wearing a bed sheet, this country should not stand in the shelter of smugness believing that those days are long behind us.
 While we do not often see a black person lynched – we do see Ferguson and Staten Island and we remember the name of Trayvon Martin just as we remember the name of Emmett Till.

 The white robes of the Klan have been replaced by the black robes of Supreme Court justices who have gutted the Voting Rights Act of 1965.
 While the film Selma harks back to the days of the civil rights movement and hard won victories, Shelby v.
-Holder reminds us that racism is a seven headed Hydra that does not die easily or quickly.
+Holder reminds us that racism is a seven headed Hydra that does not die easily or quickly or forever.

 Indeed it reinvents itself and disguises itself with verbiage that is supposed to be “conservative” but in too many instances is just dog whistle rhetoric.
-Calls for “law and order” and “makers and takers” are just coded language that empowers that racists and bigots.
+Calls for “law and order” and “makers and takers” are just coded language that empowers the racists and bigots to do what they do.
 These words allow a pitiful and largely forgotten nobody who wishes that he were somebody scuttle into the limelight for a moment.

 Rudy Giuliani is a forgettable footnote in American history.
 But last week he spoke for all the scared and frightened white men in America who feel that “we” are losing this country and that “they” will soon outnumber “us” and then the world will be different for all time.